cloudentity/ce-samples-mtls-demo/sample-nodejs-mtls-aws-oauth-client/oauth-mtls-nodejs-app-aws-api-gtwy-with-cloudentity-oauth-server.md

 Now go to `http://localhost:5002/home` and get an access token by clicking 'Get Certificate Bound Access Token'.
 Notice the `cnf` claim with the x5t#S256 member.
 This is the certificate thumbprint.
 Now click 'Call Resource server with Certificate Bound Access Token' and verify that you receive a JSON response.
 In the case of the `/pets/` API it will be a JSON response of pets.

+### Creating and enforcing a policy

 Currently, a policy is not set on the API in Cloudentity Authorization Platform.
 Go back to your tenant in [Cloudentity Authorization Platform](https://authz.cloudentity.io/) and go to Enforcement-APIs.
-Since we chose 'Create and bind services automatically', once the authorizer was start and the API deployed in AWS our APIs appear here automatically.
+Since we chose 'Create and bind services automatically' our APIs appear here automatically.
 ![api enforcement](images/enforcement.png)

 We will quickly walk through setting up a a policy but for a more detailed explanation of using the policy editor see [Creating Policy](https://docs.authorization.cloudentity.com/guides/developer/protect/access_control/create_auth_policy/?q=policy).